 Mold is a living organism that belongs to the kingdom of Fungi.
 They are found in the form of small organisms that can be white, black, green, orange, or purple.
 These tiny organisms can exist anywhere indoors and outdoors.
 Usually, they are harmless when they live in small amounts.
 But when they land on a wet or humid spot in your home like ceilings, ceiling mold can start to grow to a large extent.
 They produce spores that you might breathe in.
 If you inhale a large number of spores, that can be sensitive and dangerous for you.
 They can cause illness for you.

 How common is mold in your buildings?

 Mold is commonly found in buildings and homes.
 They grow in those places where moisture exists in large amounts.
 Such as leaks in roofs, pipes, windows, or where there has been flooding.
 Mold grows well on cardboard, paper products, drywall, fabrics, ceiling tiles, and upholstery.
-They can also grow in dust, wallpaper, paints, or insulations.
+They can also grow in dust, wallpaper, paints, or insulation.

 Common indoor mold types are:

 How do molds get in indoor environments and how they grow?

 They can enter your home through windows, vents, open doorways, air conditioning, and heating systems.
 Spores can also attach themselves to shoes, clothes, bags, and pets for carrying mold indoors.

 When a spore drops on the moisturized place such as leakage in roofs, pipes, pots, and walls, etc., it will grow.
 Building materials can also encourage mold to grow because building materials involve some suitable nutrients for mold production.